BloodRaine/Game-Dev-Final-Project/notes/plot.md

 Her parents are inventors, a skill which the girl always felt had not been passed down the genetic line.
 Their inventing skills were used to supply the town with creative solutions to minor problems: [insert fun examples here].
-They had not been particulary successful in breaking into a larger industry; their ideals against intellectual property kept them out of the larger corporations.
+They had not been particularly successful in breaking into a larger industry; their ideals against intellectual property kept them out of the larger corporations.
 Besides, they were perfectly content in their small town with their friends and a seemingly interminable stream of minor problems for them to solve.